mappls-api/mappls-web-maps-js/docs/V3.0/mappls_map_snapshot.md

 }

 //Capture the Snapshot:
 //To capture the snapshot, call the mappls.mapSnapshot method.
-Pass the map instance and configuration options like imageWidth, imageHeight, etc. Additionally, you can set the downloadImage option to true if you want the snapshot to be automatically downloaded.
+Pass the map instance and configuration options like imageWidth, imageHeight, etc.

 function captureSnapshot(map) {